Chief Psychiatrist guidelines

 - Session 4 - Carer and consumer perspectives on ECT (Tanya Wall and Lynne

 Family Violence Royal Commission Statement

-The Royal Australian College of General Practitioners (RACGP), the Royal Australian and New Zealand College of Psychiatrists (RANZCP) and the Office of the Chief Psychiatrist hereby confirm as a priority for each organisation and to exert any influence possible on undergraduate and graduate University training.
+The Royal Australian College of General Practitioners (RACGP), the Royal Australian and New Zealand College of Psychiatrists (RANZCP) and the Office of the Chief Psychiatrist hereby confirm a commitment to promoting a learning agenda on family violence as a priority for each organisation and to exert any influence possible on undergraduate and graduate University training.